11 Breakout Theater Stars You Should Know

 What's the most elaborate lie (i.e. unusual skill or a second language proficiency) you've put on your resume?
 Were you ever tested on it?

-The first regional theatre audition I went on was in 2001 and my resume was total fiction.
+The first regional theater audition I went on was in 2001 and my resume was total fiction.
 I don't recommend people doing that, but I had no credits and just felt like I had to make it up.
-I am SOOOOOO lucky the theatre didn't question it.
+I am so lucky the theater didn't question it.
 I was very fortunate and got hired for most of their season so I was able to actually build a real resume.
 Don't judge me.

 "I can't tell you how many scripts I've read where the character's only trait is their size and their lines all revolve around their size."